-Since the season of gift giving is upon us, I wanted to share some of the kitchen gifts that I turn to over and over to make feeding my family easier.
-I’m a big fan of giving things that are truly useful (or giving books!) and that can be used again and again.
+Since the season of gift giving is upon us, I wanted to share some of the kitchen gifts I turn to day in and day out to make feeding my family easier.
+I’m a big fan of giving things that are truly useful and that can be used again and again.

 Best Kitchen Gifts for Busy Parents

 This roundup of kitchen appliances and tools includes some of my very favorite must-haves for feeding a family.
 These are the things I use again and again—the things I’ve found to be totally worth the investment.

 These would be great kitchen gifts for any busy mom in your life…or for yourself!

 It took me a few months to really sing the praises of the Instant Pot, but I now love it.
 It’s perfect for making big batches of beans and grains, and it’s my favorite way to cook dinner when I have to run around picking up the kids from evening activities.